 moduleblock - The module block is where the task's module is called as a child module.
 The child module contains the core logic for automation.
 Required and optional input variables are passed as arguments to the module.

-variables.tf- This file contains 2 types of variable declarations.
-The required
+variables.tf- This file contains 3 types of variable declarations.
+The first type is the required

-servicesinput variable which determines module compatibility with Consul-Terraform Sync (read more on compatible Terraform modules for more details) and various intermediate variables used to dynamically configure providers.
+servicesinput variable which determines module compatibility with Consul-Terraform Sync (read more on compatible Terraform modules for more details).
+The second type is any additional Consul-Terraform-Sync provided optional input variables that the module may include.
+The final type is various intermediate variables used to dynamically configure providers.
 These intermediate provider variables are interpolated from the provider blocks and arguments configured in the Consul-Terraform-Sync configuration.

 variables.module.tf- This file is conditionally created if there are variables configured for the task and contains the interpolated variable declarations that match the variables from configuration.
 These are then used to proxy the configured variables to the module through explicit assignment in the module block.

-terraform.tfvars- The variable definitions file is where the services input variable is assigned values from the Consul catalog.
-It is periodically updated to reflect the current state of the configured set of services for the task.
+terraform.tfvars- The variable definitions file is where the services input variable and any optional Consul-Terraform-Sync input variables are assigned values from Consul.
+It is periodically updated, typically when the task condition is met, to reflect the current state of Consul.

-terraform.tfvars.tmpl- The template file is used by Consul-Terraform-Sync to template service information from the Consul catalog by using the HashiCorp configuration and templating library (hashicorp/hcat).
+terraform.tfvars.tmpl- The template file is used by Consul-Terraform-Sync to template information from Consul by using the HashiCorp configuration and templating library (hashicorp/hcat).